Love Brown Sugar Milk Tea? Now you can make this popular Taiwanese drink at home!

 With slow cooking, the brown sugar syrup becomes quite thick, making the milk tea consistency thicker and adds a different kind of sweetness than the usual sugar or sweetener used for regular milk tea beverages.

-With this brown sugar milk tea recipe, you can now make this popular Taiwanese drink at home!
+With this brown sugar milk tea recipe, you can “travel to Taiwan” by making this popular Taiwanese drink at home!

 What You Need For Brown Sugar Boba Milk Tea